yanny-alt/hackbio-cancer-internship/Stage4_Pipeline_Implementation_II/report/Gliomas_report.md

 ## 7. Conclusion
 In conclusion, our study aimed to classify gliomas based on gene expression data, specifically focusing on IDH status.
 While we achieved some insights into the gene expression profiles, the overall classification accuracy and clustering performance fell short of expectations when compared to the reference study by Ceccarelli et al. (2016).
 This suggests that our methodology, while valid, may require refinement and the incorporation of more advanced analytical techniques.

-Overall, the challenges encountered in this analysis highlight the need for ongoing research in the molecular characterization of gliomas.
-Our findings reiterate the importance of exploring the molecular landscape of gliomas to identify novel therapeutic targets and improve patient outcomes.
-Future studies should aim to integrate multiple data types and employ advanced computational methods to enhance classification and predictive capabilities.

 ## 8. References